 Read more from FoxBusiness.com:

 “Having assets and income to protect are an important hallmark of a need to file bankruptcy,” said Robert Lawless, law professor at the University of Illinois and member of the National Bankruptcy Conference.
-The average Chapter 7 consumer bankruptcy case filed in 2012 had nearly $116,000 in total assets and median monthly income of $2,764, according to the Office of U.S. Courts.
+The average Chapter 7 personal bankruptcy case filed in 2012 had nearly $116,000 in total assets and median monthly income of $2,764, according to the Office of U.S. Courts.
 For the ins and outs of consumer bankruptcies, check the U.S. Bankruptcy Court’s “Bankruptcy Basics.”

 Costs for legal fees are typically around $1,500 or more, limiting the bankruptcy option.
 A study by the National Bureau of Economic Research found that the most cash-strapped consumers lack the funds to file bankruptcy.
 Other drawbacks include restrictions on filing bankruptcy again — such as an eight-year wait for filing another Chapter 7 case — and a 10-year demerit on your credit report.
 Continue reading…